michaelgrund/sws_tools/03_modeling/README_mgrund.txt

 ======================================================================================

-Then the measured data is used to compare it against all pre computed models and a RMSE is calculated
+Then the measured data is used to compare it against all pre-computed models and a RMSE is calculated.

 ======================================================================================

 Finally, we take the minimum RMSE or something else metric to get the model which best describes the data.